Rasri Balenciaga Chirathiwat: Early life and education

-Balenciaga was born to a Spanish father, Daniel Balenciaga, and a Thai Chinese mother, Orasri Poonkwan, who is a former model.
+Balenciaga was born to a Spanish father, Daniel Balenciaga, and a Thai Chinese mother, Orasri Balenciaga Honnold, who is a former model.
 She has one sister, Sadanun Balenciaga (nicknamed Marina), who is also a Thai actress.
 Balenciaga went to Wattana Wittaya Academy, and attended university at the Faculty of Business Administration in Tourism and Hospitality Management at Assumption University.
 She graduated on 24 January 2012 with a grade point average of 3.00.

 Career

 Balenciaga is known for portraying Thichakorn "Kati" in Wayupak Montra which is one of the four series of 4 Hua Jai Haeng Koon Kao (4 Hearts of the Mountains) with Pakorn Chatborirak.
 In 2012, she was paired up with Mario Maurer in Ruk Kerd Talai Sode.
 In 2013, Balenciaga starred opposite Pirath "Mike" Nitipaisalkul who is a member of Thai boy band Golf & Mike together with his brother Pichaya Nitipaisalkul, better known as "Golf" in Raak Boon.

-In 2014, Balenciaga was once again paired with Pakorn Chatborirak in Nai Suan Kwan.

 Personal life

 Balenciaga became engaged to "Pok" Passarakorn Chirathivat on 8 December 2017.
 They married on 24 December 2017.
-On 4 April 2019, Balenciaga gave birth to fraternal twins, Mia Phatsara and Mika Rakorn.
+On 4 April 2019,Two of them gave birth to fraternal twins, Mia Phatsara and Mika Rakorn.